jenciso/newblog/content/blog/deploy-nginx-container-nginx/index.md

 EOF
 ```

 We can now start defining the resources of our infrastructure.
-The first resource is our Docker image.
-A resource has two parameters, one is a `TYPE` and second a `NAME`.
-The type is `docker_image` and the name is `nginx`.
-Within the block we define the name and tag of the Docker Image.
+The first resource is our docker image.
+A resource has two parameters, one is a `TYPE` and the second is the `NAME`.
+The type is `docker_image` and name as `nginx`.

+Here we can define the name and the tag of or docker Image.

 ```shell
 cat >> config.tf << EOF